mattytrentini/micropython_workshop/pages/shields/buzzer.rst

 ===============

-In order to start working with the buzzer, we'll need to connect the shield to the Wemos D1 Mini board itself.
+In order to start working with the buzzer, we'll need to connect the shield to our TTGO board.
 If there is already a shield connected to your board (such as the LED Matrix shield from the previous section), then first remove this.
 Then plug the buzzer shield into the board -- the large, black component (the buzzer!) should be over the USB port of the main board.
 Then simply align the 8 pins on either side with the sockets on the main board and push them together!

 .. figure:: /images/buzzer_shield_connected.png